 What is the best alcohol to put in a Christmas cake?

 Can I do an eggless Sri Lankan Christmas cake?

 This cake recipe is pretty similar to Christmas cake recipes out there, but this recipe is actually passed down from my mother adjusting and tweaking it along the way.
-There is egg in this cake for a reason, and remember the eggs is what binds the cake together because we are not using flour, its just semolina.
+There is egg in this cake for a reason, and remember the eggs is what bind the cake together because we are not using flour, it’s just semolina.
 I don’t want to even do an eggless cake and destroy this beautiful rich cake by altering ingredients.

-I am not sure where this tradition comes from but I believe we are the only country who wraps Christmas cake the way we do, all others make it as a cake and serve it as cake.
+I am not sure where this tradition comes from but I believe we are the only country that wraps Christmas cake the way we do, all others make it as a cake and serve it as cake.
 Maybe we just like to make it extra Christmasy and wrap it like a present.
 But one other benefit we get by wrapping is, you can keep the marzipan and the cake moist without the marzipan drying out as the marzipan will dry out if kept for a long time outside. so once you add the marzipan you need to wrap them quickly at least in the tissue paper.

 Firstly wrap it with tissue paper or oil paper

 This step is important because the cake itself is sticky, so the tissue paper will keep its stickiness and that oiliness inside without leaking into the wrapping paper